• Organisation

 Details

-A former Anglican missionary, Bishop Montagu John Stone-Wigg (1861-1918) moved to Burwood in 1908 and became interested in the Orphanage, creating a committee of local church and business people to place it on a sound financial footing.
-This committee took over the running of the home from the Community of Sisters of the Church of England.
+A former Anglican missionary, Bishop Stone-Wigg, created a committee of local church and business people to place the orphanage on a sound financial footing.
+This committee took over the running of the home from the Community of Sisters of the Church of England in 1907, with a matron in charge of the children.
+The orphanage was regularly engaged in fundraising activities, including through fetes, bazaars, giving appeals, and subscriptions, with the Committee leading regular calls for donation and support.

 • From